-On March 13, 2020, the President declared a national emergency under 42 U.S.C. § 5191(b) related to COVID-19 and on May 19, 2020, issued Executive Order No. 13924, Regulatory Relief to Support Economic Recovery, 85 FR 31353 (June 9, 2020).
-This waiver is in response to the COVID-19 public health emergency and the effects on people and the immediate risk to public health, safety, and welfare in the fifty States and the District of Columbia.
-On March 24, 2020, June 15, 2020, and September 18, 2020, FMCSA granted waivers covering various regulatory provisions affecting CDL holders, CLP holders, and drivers operating CMVs (non-CDL drivers), the latest of which will expire on December 31, 2020.
-Due to the COVID-19 public health emergency, many States are experiencing greater than normal employee absences, reduced hours of operation, or closed offices of their State Driver Licensing Agencies (SDLAs) in response to the guidance from the U.S. Centers for Disease Control and Prevention (CDC) to use social distancing to reduce the spread of COVID-19.
-In addition, the current rise in COVID-19 cases in some States has resulted in a resurgence of stay-at-home orders and other emergency measures that may cause further economic and logistical disruptions.
-The pace of return to normal operations has varied across the country.
+On March 13, 2020, a national emergency was declared under 42 U.S.C. § 5191(b) related to COVID-19.
+This waiver is in response to the continuing COVID-19 public health emergency and the effects on people and the immediate risk to public health, safety, and welfare in the fifty States and the District of Columbia.
+On March 24, 2020, June 15, 2020, September 18, 2020, December 15, 2020, February 16, 2021, and May 26, 2021 FMCSA granted waivers covering various regulatory provisions affecting CDL holders, CLP holders, and drivers operating CMVs (non-CDL drivers), the latest of which will expire on August 31, 2021.
+FMCSA issues a new waiver from those provisions.

-As a result, many CDL and CLP holders may be unable to renew their CDLs and CLPs or provide medical certificates to their SDLA.
+Though the number of COVID-19 cases began to decline in the U.S. following widespread introduction of vaccinations, the delta variant and lagging vaccination rates reversed that downward trajectory and have resulted in a rapid rise in infections and hospitalizations around the country.
+During the COVID-19 public health emergency, many States closed or reduced hours of operation in their State Driver Licensing Agencies (SDLA) in response to the guidance from the U.S. Centers for Disease Control and Prevention (CDC), and if applicable, State and local guidance, to use social distancing to reduce the spread of COVID-19.
+While States have now reopened their SDLAs, the delta variant has impacted the pace of return to normal customer service levels in some States.
+As a result, some CDL and CLP holders may be unable to renew their CDLs and CLPs or provide medical certificates to their SDLA.
 In addition, due to limited operations or backlogs, drivers may be unable to obtain appointments for physical examinations with medical examiners to comply with the Federal Motor Carrier Safety Regulations (FMCSRs).

 Given the national emergency, there is a continued public need for transportation of essential supplies, equipment, and persons, which requires an adequate and sustained supply of CDL holders, CLP holders, and drivers operating CMVs (non-CDL drivers).
-This waiver is granted to provide the same needed relief from specified FMCSRs for CDL holders, CLP holders, and non-CDL drivers that was provided by the March 24, June 15, and September 18 waivers.
+This waiver is granted to provide the same needed relief from specified FMCSRs that was provided by the March 24, 2020, June 15, 2020, September 18, 2020, December 15, 2020, February 16, 2021, and May 26, 2021 waivers.
+FMCSA intends to review the status of this waiver as of October 1, 2021, and may take action to terminate the waiver sooner if conditions warrant.